Amazon nearly breaks even on Fire's cost - iSuppli

 The world's largest online retailer's thin profit margins have fallen further in recent quarters, but Wall Street has so far given CEO Jeff Bezos leeway to spend on future growth.

-But some analysts are sceptical of Amazon's digital-media thrust, warning that consumers are unlikely to re-buy music or other media content to stock their Fires.
+But some analysts are skeptical of Amazon's digital-media thrust, warning that consumers are unlikely to re-buy music or other media content to stock their Fires.

 "A multibillion-dollar content investment to build an anti-Netflix streaming competitor is likely to be highly destructive to Amazon's cash-flow and margins," said Nomura's Brian Nowak in a research note on Friday.